End of an Era

-And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+And it was given unto him [the beast] to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.

 We conclude, then, that the ten toes of the image transparently refer to a time when world political authority would condense into ten regional alliances or federations.
 At this stage of history, the fifth kingdom would presumably be divided into ten parts.
 Although each alliance would in some measure govern itself, it would continue to operate under the umbrella of a single world government.
 Thus, if the fifth kingdom is truly the U.N., as we have said, the ten toes must be ten regional groupings of its member states.

 If we accept that the feet represent the United Nations, we have another reason to view the toes as geographically broader than Europe.
 Since every part of each foot ends in a toe (what is obvious may still be significant), the toes must span the world.

 While retaining their membership in the U.N., most of the nations of the world have also in recent years joined a regional association.
 The principal regional associations presently on the world scene are eight in number, and a ninth, while not formally entitled a regional association, is the virtual equivalent of one.